-- Framed for a 1.66 Aspect Ratio to suggest imprisonment and emphasize body language
+- Framed for a 1.66 Aspect Ratio to reinforce the feel of imprisonment and to emphasize body language.

 Cinelinx: This version of The Beguiled is said to be told from the female perspective, but visually it’s not so overt about that.
 We’re not shooting OTS, or going POV, (and in a film like this with an ensemble cast you have to be careful about that) so how did you suggest that perspective in these objective static frames?